Skip Ribbon Commands

 At the beginning of the academic year, schools must provide students with clear written details of both the VCAA’s rules and the school’s rules and procedures for VCE school-based assessments, including the rules for authentication of school-based assessments.

-Principals are responsible for the administration of the VCAA’s rules and instructions in their school.
-They must make sure that teachers are using only the currently accredited VCE study designs.
+Principals are responsible for administering the VCAA’s rules and instructions in their schools and for ensuring teachers use only the currently accredited VCE study designs.

 • carefully plan, develop, document and implement plagiarism, cheating and authentication policies, processes and strategies for their school to make sure that student work completed is the student’s own and completed without undue assistance from another person, including their teacher

-• develop a document that clearly states the school’s expectations in relation to the development and delivery of school-based assessment and the steps teachers must take to ensure the security of the content
+• develop a document that clearly states the school’s expectations about the development and delivery of school-based assessment and the steps teachers must take to ensure the security of the content

 • keep assessment tasks, including tasks in development, out of the reach, view and access of students until they are delivered